-- B. In addition to the three and one half-percent (3.5%) withinrange step increase described in Article IX, Section 1A, all employees who received an overall rating of "meets expectations" or "satisfactory" or above on their last performance evaluation will receive an additional one percent (1%) merit within-range step increase.
-For those employees who do not receive an overall rating, they will be considered to have received an "overall rating of meets expectations/satisfactory" if the majority of the ratings on their review are "meets expectations" or "satisfactory." - C. Employees shall have the right to grieve a performance evaluation if they receive less than a "meets expectations" or "satisfactory" on their evaluation. - D. On the first day of the pay period that includes July 1, 2015, employees covered by this Agreement shall receive a two and eighty five one-hundredths percent (2.85%) across-the-board pay increase.
-On the first day of the pay period that includes July 1, 2016, employees covered by this Agreement shall receive a two-percent (2.0%) across-the-board pay increase.
-On the first day of the pay period that includes January 1, 2017, employees covered by this Agreement shall receive a one-and one quarter percent (1.25%) across-the-board pay increase. - E. All new officers graduating from the DPS Academy who are permanently assigned to District 16 will be classified for pay purposes as Trooper 1.
+B. In addition to the three and one half-percent (3.5%) within-range step increase described in Article IX, Section 1A, all employees who received an overall rating of "meets expectations" or "satisfactory" or above on their last performance evaluation will receive an additional one percent (1%) merit within-range step increase.
+For those employees who do not receive an overall rating, they will be considered to have received an "overall rating of meets expectations/satisfactory" if the majority of the ratings on their review are "meets expectations" or "satisfactory."

+C. Employees shall have the right to grieve a performance evaluation if they receive less than a "meets expectations" or "satisfactory" on their evaluation.

+D. On the first day of the pay period that includes July 1, 2019, employees covered by this Agreement shall receive a two and one half percent (2.5%) across-the-board pay increase.
+On the first day of the pay period that includes July 1, 2020, employees covered by this Agreement shall receive a two and one half percent (2.5%) across-the-board pay increase.

+E. All new officers graduating from the DPS Academy who are permanently assigned to District 16 will be classified for pay purposes as Trooper 1.
 The regular compensation for Trooper 1 shall be pay grade 24.
 The classification Trooper 2 was created and includes officers graduating from the DPS Academy and assigned in any District except District 16 and Trooper 2's assigned to the personal security team for the Governor.
 Trooper 1's who are transferred or assigned from District 16 to any other State Patrol District on a permanent basis will be transferred to Trooper 2.
 The regular compensation for Trooper 2 shall be pay grade 29.
 The Trooper 3 and Senior Trooper-Pilot classifications will consist of Trooper 2's and Trooper-Pilots with fifteen (15) or more years of service as a peace officer with the Department of Public Safety; or Trooper 2's and Trooper-Pilots with thirteen (13) or more years of service as a peace officer with the Department of Public Safety with an associates degree; or Trooper 2's and Trooper-Pilots with eleven (11) or more years of service as a peace officer with the Department of Public Safety with a bachelors degree.
 Trooper 2's and Trooper-Pilots will be eligible to become Trooper 3 or Senior Trooper-Pilot on the first pay period following attainment of any of the above conditions.
-The regular compensation for Trooper-Pilot shall be pay grade 79.
+The regular compensation for Trooper 3 shall be pav grade 79.
 The regular compensation for Senior Trooper-Pilot shall be pay grade 80.
+The employee will receive a two percent (2.0%) increase upon moving to paygrade 79 and the employee's increase eligibility date will not be reset at that time.
+The employee will receive a two percent (2.0%) increase upon moving to paygrade 80 and the employee's increase eligibility date will not be reset at that time.

-F. Bargaining unit members of the Department of Public Safety shall be paid longevity in accordance with Iowa Code §80.8.
+F. Bargaining unit members of the Department of Public Safety shall be paid longevity in accordance with Iowa Code § 80.8.